 “Eligible Referral” means a net new customer lead for the Services that (a) may result in an online purchase of the Services directly from GIL or GCL, and (b) is not an Ineligible Referral.

 “Fee Assessment Date” means the date during the Fee Assessment Period on which the number of Referred End Users is lowest, as determined after expiry of the Fee Assessment Period and subject to Clause 13.5.

 “Fee Assessment Period” means the period starting on the 15th day after the start of the Minimum Purchase Period and ending when the Minimum Purchase Period ends, subject to Clause 13.5.

-“Incentives” means redeemable coupons, or other incentives for use by the Participant in promoting and marketing the Services under this Agreement.
+“Incentives” means redeemable coupons, promotion codes, or other incentives for use by the Participant in promoting and marketing the Services under this Agreement.

 “Ineligible Participants” means government-controlled entities and any of their employees; political parties and candidates; and agents, contractors or employees of Google or any of its affiliated companies.